Are Autism and Bipolar Disorder Related? - Hidden Talents ABA

 There is nothing significant that sets you apart from the rest if you're autistic.
 The only difference is that you learn, think and solve problems differently.
 Let's start by understanding bipolar disorder to know how it compares to autism.

 Bipolar disorder is a mental health condition that causes regular mood swings.
-The mood swings can be high (mania or hypomania) or low (depression).
+The mood disorder swings from either high (mania or hypomania) or low (depression).
 It's known to affect your energy, sleep, thinking, behavior, and other day-to-day tasks.
 Here are the three common types of bipolar disorders:

 Bipolar I Disorder